Durvesh20048/Durvesh20048/README.md

-# Hi there 👋, I'm Durvesh Nayak

-🎓 Final Year Computer Science Engineering Student
-💻 Interested in Software Development, AI and Full Stack Development.

-## 🚀 Skills
-- Java, Spring Boot, Microservices
-- Python
-- SQL
-- HTML, CSS, JavaScript
-- Git & GitHub
-- LLM, RAG, NLP, AI Skills

-## 🤖 Projects
-- AI Meeting Assistant
-- AI Complaint Registration System
-- Digi-Gram [Smart Grampanchayat Management System]

-## 🌱 Currently Learning
-- Data Structures & Algorithms
-- System Design
+# Hey there! 👋

+I'm **Durvesh**, a final-year Computer Science student from India.

+I enjoy building software that solves real problems, especially where AI can make everyday tasks simpler.

+My main tech stack is Java, SQL, Spring Boot, Frontend, Docker and GitHub.
+Recently, I've been exploring LLM's, RAG's, NLP, AI workfow, and prompt engineering and ML stack.

+I've built projects like an AI Meeting Assistant and an AI Complaint Registration System, Digi-Gram [Smart Gram-panchayat Management System] and I'm always looking for the next idea to build.
+Currently focused on improving my AI integrations , backend development workflow, and writing cleaner code.

+### A few things about me

+- 💻 I enjoy building practical applications.
-- AI Integrations
+- 🤖 Curious about AI and automation.

-## 📫 Connect with Me
-- Email: durveshnayak6@gmail.com

-⭐ Thanks for visiting my profile!
+- 🌱 Always learning something new.
+- ☕ Debugging > Sleeping.